brybarrett/Harry-Yates/README.md

 A Frontend Developer with expertise in JavaScript, TypeScript, and React.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 0.51°C, right now light rain is mixing with snow, making the streets glisten.
+Based in Stockholm, where the temperature is 0.51°C, right now rain and snow are combining, creating a grim slushy mix underfoot.
 <!-- WEATHER_END -->

 <p align="left">